-Knowing the basic definitions and properties in topology.
-4 CO1 to K4 Classifying the ideas of product topology and metric topology. to CO2 K CO3 Applying countability and separation axioms in proving Urysohn lemma and UrysohnMetrization theorem.
-CO4 Analyzing the concepts of limit point compactness and local compactness.
+CO1 Knowing the basic definitions and properties in topology.
+8 CO2 Classifying the ideas of product topology and metric topology. to K5 CO3 Applying countability and separation axioms in proving Urysohn lemma and Urysohn Metrization theorem.
+K1 CO4 Analyzing the concepts of limit point compactness and local compactness.
+CO5 Deducing the properties of Regular, Normal and Hausdorff spaces.